jez/talks/index.md

 subtitle: Jake Zimmerman
 ---

-I always love getting the chance to speak on topics about which I'm passionate.
+I've been lucky enough to have given a number of talks on subjects I care about.
-This site is a repository to collect all the talks I've given.
+This site acts as a repository of the talk descriptions and slides in the hopes that they might be useful.

 {% capture numposts %}{{ site.posts | size }}{% endcapture %}